-Disposable vs. cloth masks
+Disposable N95, KN95, KF94 masks vs. cloth masks

 One popular alternative to the N95 mask is the KN95 mask, which is the Chinese equivalent of the US standard.
 KN95s are made from the same material as N95s and are also designed to filter at least 95% of airborne particles.
 Another alternative is the KF94, the South Korean equivalent to an N95, which has a slightly different shape and 94% filtration efficacy.

-"I would recommend a high quality KF94 or KN95 for high risk situations," says Dr. Bob Bollinger, professor of infectious diseases at Johns Hopkins University School of Medicine and founder of emocha Health.
+"I would recommend a high-quality KF94 or KN95 for high-risk situations," said Dr. Bob Bollinger, professor of infectious diseases at Johns Hopkins University School of Medicine and founder of Emocha Health.

-Then there are surgical-style masks -- the disposable kind of protective mask that you can find in every convenience store these days.
-While these surgical mask style coverings offer less protection than N95 respirators, they're still helpful for preventing the spread of the delta variant because they catch respiratory droplets.
-Look for a mask with at least three layers of material, and again, a snug fit around the mouth, nose and face.
-Further, if the elastic ear loop isn't tight enough, try tying a knot or twisting the loop to make the fit tighter.
+That said, if they're all you can find, surgical-style masks are still helpful for catching respiratory droplets.
+Look for a mask with at least three layers of material and a snug fit around the mouth, nose and face.
+Further, if the elastic ear loops aren't tight enough, try tying a knot or twisting the loop to make the fit tighter.

-Different masks for different tasks
+Different COVID masks for different tasks

 Different types of face masks offer varying amounts of protection.
 But not everyone needs the exact same level of protection, and specific situations may call for more or less caution.

-If you're unvaccinated, immunocompromised, or otherwise at increased risk for COVID-19, you should wear the most protective face covering that you can get.
-That means wear a well-fitting N95, KN95 or KF94, or double mask.
-A protective mask is especially important if you're in an area with high community spread and/or low vaccination rates.
+Similarly, if you're unvaccinated, immunocompromised or otherwise at increased risk for COVID-19, you should wear the most protective face covering that you can get when you're in indoor public settings, regardless of omicron.

-How to avoid counterfeit masks
+How to avoid counterfeit face masks

 In the US, N95s must be approved by the Food and Drug Administration as well as the National Institute for Occupational Safety and Health in order to qualify for medical use.

-Because the KN95 and KF94 aren't regulated by US authorities, it's a bit trickier to know you're getting the real deal, and counterfeit masks have abounded throughout the pandemic.
+Because the KN95 and KF94 aren't regulated by US authorities, it's a bit trickier to know you're getting the real deal, and counterfeit masks have proliferated throughout the pandemic.
 The FDA approved certain KN95s under an Emergency Use Authorization in 2020, and while that authorization has expired, the list of FDA-approved face mask manufacturers is still a helpful resource.
 The CDC also maintains a list of non-NIOSH-approved masks that have gone through filtration testing.

 When it comes to KF94s, your best bet is to buy from a manufacturer in South Korea, which has its own strict testing associated with the KF94 label.

 Another important note: Ignore the term "FDA registered" when shopping for masks.
 As the FDA notes on its website, facilities "involved in the production and distribution of medical devices intended for use in the United States are generally required to register annually with the FDA."
-But, importantly, the "FDA's registration and listing database does not denote approval, clearance, or authorization of that facility or its medical devices."
+But, importantly, the "FDA's registration and listing database does not denote approval, clearance or authorization of that facility or its medical devices."

-Our current face mask suggestions
+Our current best face mask suggestions

 A previous favorite in the cloth mask space, Vida now makes disposable KN95s as well, and they're from EUA-approved factories in China.
-Choose from a range of face mask colors, and regular or kids sizes.
+Choose from a range of face mask colors, and regular or kids' sizes.
 You can buy anywhere from a 10-pack to a 1,000-pack of these KN95s, and send your used ones back to Vida to be recycled.

 These KF94s from LG Health Care are made in Korea with four layers of material.
-Unlike KN95s, KF94s have a double-tiered design that allows for a closer fit, yet also adds more room in the mask to breathe.
+Unlike KN95s, KF94s have a double-tiered design that allows a closer fit, yet also adds more room in the mask to breathe.
 Since these also have an adjustable ear loop design, it's even easier to get a gap-free seal.